-A county must submit multiple claims for psychiatric inpatient hospital stays that cross-over one or more months, unless the date of discharge is on the first day of the month following the month in which the beneficiary was admitted to the hospital.
+A county must submit multiple claims for psychiatric inpatient hospital stays that crossover one or more months, unless the date of discharge is on the first day of the month following the month in which the beneficiary was admitted to the hospital.
 For example, a claim for a psychiatric inpatient hospital stay that began on October 15th and ended on November 15th would need two claims.
 The first claim would be for the date of admission (October 15th) through October 31st.
 The first claim would not include a date of discharge.
 Since the claim does not include a discharge date, it needs to be identified as an interim claim.
 A service line for psychiatric inpatient hospital service that does not have a discharge date or is not identified as an interim claim will be denied.
-The second claim would be for November 1st through November 15th.
-The second claim would have a discharge date of November 15th and would not be identified as interim claim.
+The second claim would be for November 15th and would not be identified as interim claim.